deven810/Solar-System/README.md

         Hint: To make structures that have a parent-child hierarchy like this, you must incrementally create your transform using `times()` to **post-multiply** each new term onto the right side of your matrix variable.
 Do this to incrementally change it from the value that drew the previous (parent) box.
 Never do a pre-multiply for this assignment; for certain reasons that's not as useful for designing structures that you think of as a hierarchy of shapes.

     You should learn to organize your code into functions, instead of describing your whole scene in `display()`.
-For part (c) we recommend moving your code for drawing one box into the `blank draw_box()` method, and then calling it many times from `display()` using a for loop.
+For part (c) we recommend moving your code for drawing one box into the blank `draw_box()` method, and then calling it many times from `display()` using a for loop.
+Changing the function signature (arguments) to `draw_box()` is allowed, since it may be necessary to know which box (numbered from bottom to top) you're drawing for color purposes.

     (d) Fill in code inside your class method `make_control_panel()` to implement a button to help us with grading.
 To do this, call `key_triggered_button()` as already shown inside the method, and make sure the second argument is [ "m" ] so that we can press the m key to test your button.
 Fill in the third argument, the function that gets executed each button press, so as to make it toggle the swaying motion on and off.
 When the swaying is turned off, your blade of grass must be extended out to the maximum possible angle of `.04*Math.PI` so that we can see the gaps between your boxes along the left side – **2 points.**

 4.
     (a) Color each box differently from the one underneath, for contrast.
 So that colors stay the same from one frame to the next, base your colors on persistent variables you store in your class, which means you'll use the "this" keyword to declare them – **7 points.**

     (b) Fill in the `set_colors()` function to somehow cause your class's colors to reset to different values.
 Once you do this, pressing the 'c' key (which already calls `set_colors`) should cycle the colors between the cubes – **2 points.**